vishuuu3/Uber-Data-Analysis/README.md

 # Installation
 To install the libraries used in this project.
 Follow the below steps:

-   ('''import pandas as pd
+  ''' import pandas as pd
-   import numpy as np
+ '''  import numpy as np
    import datetime
    import matplotlib
    import matplotlib.pyplot as plt
    import seaborn as sns
-   import calendar''')
+   import calendar